rehman000/CodeHub/README.md

 Now that we are in the Python Virtual Enviornment we can install all the necessary dependencies by entering the following command:

-    $ pip3 install flask flask-sqlalchemy

-Note that this is temporary if I end up installing more Python modules, I will place them all in a requirements.txt file and you could install all the dependencies inisde the virtual enviornment by entering the following command:
-(This has not yet happened, but it's good to be future proof)

     $ pip3 install -r requirements.txt

 # Running the Application: